 He’s also known to have used other fuzz pedals like the Vox Tonebender and the Fuzz Face.
 During his time with The Beatles, it’s important to note that these pedals were all very basic and lacked control options.

-Though he was known as the “quiet Beatle,” George Harrison’s musical contributions are still being heard in today’s music loud and clear.
-Music from his work with The Beatles as well as his solo albums continue to sell and inform artists making music today in a variety of genres.
+Though he was known as the “quiet Beatle,” George’s musical contributions are still being heard in today’s music loud and clear.
+Music from his work with The Beatles as well as his solo albums continues to sell and inform artists making music today in a variety of genres.
 In 2017, Sgt.
 Pepper’s Lonely Hearts Club Band and Abbey Road snatched the top two top spots for U.S. vinyl sales.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.